Daytona (album): Artwork

 The original artwork for Daytona was replaced a few days before the album's release, with the official artwork showing a picture of now-deceased singer Whitney Houston's drug paraphernalia-littered bathroom.
 The licensing for the artwork cost $85,000, paid by Kanye West.
 Houston's ex-husband Bobby Brown criticized the cover, saying it was in "really really bad taste".

 Controversy

 Canadian rapper Drake responded to the song "Infrared", which addressed Drake and his ghostwriting rumors, by releasing a diss track titled "Duppy Freestyle" on May 25, 2018, which heavily sampled "Ever So Lovingly" by Táta Vega.
 The song garnered significant media attention, as well as a response from Pusha T on Twitter.
-Four days later, Pusha T responded with his own song titled "The Story of Adidon" which alleges that Drake is secretly the father of a porn star's child.
+Four days later, Pusha T responded with his own song titled "The Story of Adidon", which alleges that Drake was secretly the father of a porn star's child.
 Drake would later go on to confirm this on his own album, Scorpion, a few weeks later.
-Drake alleges that the child information was leaked by West, but Pusha T alleges that Drake's producer, 40, leaked the info to a woman he slept with.
+Drake alleges that the child information was leaked by Kanye West, but Pusha T alleges that Drake's producer, 40, leaked the info to a woman he slept with.